dreimer1986/yourname_card_mod/README-script.md

 If a pure randomizer is needed, set it to false.
 For weather based randomizer, set it to true.

+### const videoSwitchPeriod_:

+After x seconds, the video will be diced again.
+This verifies the weather is still the same, too.
+Otherwise the dice will check the now correct file list.

 ### const filesWHATEVER:

 Below that you can find 15 + 1 lists for video names.